-Most elements of the hallmarks included in Annex IV of DAC6 are not expressly defined.
-The Latvian draft legislation does not provide any additional clarification or guidance on these elements.
-The draft legislation describes the hallmarks in the same manner as the Directive.
+Most elements of the hallmarks included in DAC6 are not expressly defined.
+The Latvian final legislation does not provide any additional clarification or guidance on these elements.
+The final legislation describes the hallmarks in the same manner as the Directive.